qaalabs/DE5M6/docs/day4/sprint1.md

 ## Strategic Thinking (2-3 points)

 ### Pipeline Gap Analysis (2 points)

-!!! abstract "As a Data Engineering Team Lead, I want to understand current monitoring gaps so that I can prioritize observability improvements."
+!!! abstract "As a Data Engineering Team Lead, I want to understand current monitoring gaps so that I can prioritise observability improvements."

 **Key Tasks:**